FileCenter • FAQs

 Back to Top

-Is FileCenter HIPAA / SEC / NASD compliant?
+Is FileCenter HIPAA / SEC / FINRA compliant?

-In reality, no software can be HIPAA/SEC/NASD compliant.
+In reality, no software can be HIPAA/SEC/FINRA compliant.
 Compliance comes from standard practices and security/privacy safeguards that your office must put in place and adhere to.
-FileCenter can be a valuable and integral component in an office which is HIPAA/SEC/NASD compliant.
-1) It limits access to privileged documents by inheriting all access permissions and restrictions from the Windows file system, natively supporting Windows NTFS and share permissions, 2) it stores electronic documents in a fashion that makes them easy to locate, access and retrieve, 3) it supports the archival of electronic files in their native format as well as clean, legible and accurate reproductions of scanned documents, and 4) in conjunction with FileBackup it safeguards electronic documents against loss or damage.
+FileCenter can be a valuable and integral component in an office which is HIPAA/SEC/FINRA compliant.
+1) It limits access to privileged documents by inheriting all access permissions and restrictions from the Windows file system, natively supporting Windows NTFS and share permissions, 2) it stores electronic documents in a fashion that makes them easy to locate, access and retrieve, 3) it supports the archival of electronic files in their native format as well as clean, legible and accurate reproductions of scanned documents, and 4) in conjunction with an online backup solution it safeguards electronic documents against loss or damage.

 Back to Top

-Does FileCenter work through a WAN or VPN?
+Does FileCenter work through a WAN, VPN, or SharePoint?

-FileCenter will work through a WAN or VPN as long as there is a drive letter mapped to the server.
-FileCenter will work with any drive it sees in the Windows file system, regardless of whether the drive is local, on the network, or accessed through a VPN or WAN.
+FileCenter will work through a WAN/VPN/SharePoint as long as there is a drive letter mapped to the server.
+FileCenter will work with any drive it sees in the Windows file system, regardless of whether the drive is local, on the network, or accessed through a VPN/WAN/SharePoint.

 Back to Top